baidu/san-website/source/_posts/en/tutorial/setup.md

 ### NPM

-Installing by NPM is recommended when used to build large-scaled applications.
+Via NPM is recommended when used to build large-scaled applications.
-It's a package manager with a large community, which is especially useful when it comes to development tooling.
+NPM is a package manager with a large community, which is especially useful when it comes to development tooling.

 ```shell
 # install the latest version